SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 If you have an older exposition (created before April, 2022), you will also be able to select additional fonts.
 The reason for this is that Research Catalogue used to allow users to select these in the past.
-Some of them are from Windows while others where only available on MacOS.
-The licensing around these propietory fonts prevented us from providing it in case it was missing from the visitors system.
+A majority of these fonts were only available in Windows and/or MacOS.
+The licensing around these propietory fonts prevented Research Catalogue from self-hosting them.
 When a font was not available locally, the browser would switch to an alternative and this resulted in smaller or bigger visual differences and a warning message to the user.

 The current solution to this problem is that Research Catalogue now provides a set of fonts that we can host ourselves.
 This guarentees that a font chosen in